MEET OUR NURSING TEAM

 - Jim Swingler – Student Veterinary Nurse

 - Brynley Rowe – Student Veterinary Nurse

 - Joanne Retallick – Student Veterinary Nurse

 - Roz Le Grys – Student Veterinary Nurse

 - Kiera Simpson – Student Veterinary Nurse

 Jenny Holt – RVN and Head Nurse

 Jenny started nursing in 2006, obtained her Foundation Degree in Veterinary Nursing in July 2009, and became an RVN in January 2010.

-At home she also has a British shorthair cat called Connie and two guinea pigs called Port and Stilton.
+At home she also has a British shorthair cat called Connie, a fox red Labrador called Tui, and two guinea pigs called Port and Stilton.